 Greg is a Partner and co-head of the international arbitration group at Osborne Clarke.
 He specialises in international commercial and bilateral investment treaty arbitration and public international law.
 He has been recognised as a Future Leader in International Arbitration by Who’s Who Legal.

-He has acted as counsel and advocate in both international commercial and bilateral investment treaty arbitrations, including in the financial services, digital business and energy sectors.
+He has acted as counsel and advocate in both international commercial and bilateral investment treaty arbitrations, including in the financial services, tech, media and comms and energy sectors.
 Greg has particular expertise in renewable energy arbitrations, including solar and hydroelectric disputes.

 Greg has conducted both ad hoc and institutional arbitrations to final award, including under the LCIA, ICC, DIS, and UNCITRAL rules.
 He has also been appointed as an arbitrator in ICC and UNCITRAL proceedings and acted as an expert witness on English arbitration law and practice in the US courts.

 Before joining Osborne Clarke LLP as a Partner in 2012, Greg practised from 2000 to 2012 at Freshfields Bruckhaus Deringer LLP, where he was a member of the international arbitration group.
 Greg is also qualified as a solicitor advocate and has been involved in litigation at all levels of the English court system.
 In 2004 he served as judicial assistant to the then Lord Chief Justice of England and Wales, The Rt Hon the Lord Woolf.